ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/type-specific.dotnet.markdown

 | ------------- | ----- |
 | DocumentConventions | Current `DocumentConventions` instance. |

-{NOTE This method applied to both synchronous and asynchronous operations}
+{NOTE This method applied to both synchronous and asynchronous operations /}

 {INFO:Database name parameter}
 The database name parameter is passed to the register convention methods to allow users to make Id generation decision per database